Abdel Latif El Menawy: Career

 He was responsible of the coverage of the referendum on the constitution in March 2011, parliament and Shura council election 2010 the presidential election in 2005, events of the 25th of January which this book covers .He introduced documentary making to Egypt News Center which won many awards.

-El menawy was one of the main current affairs programs’ presenters through 2001 to 2011.
+El-Menawy was one of the main current affairs programs’ presenters through 2001 to 2011.
 He hosted 3 famous programs “Third Opinion”, “Special Edition”, and “Point of View”.

 In these programs he interviewed local and international political figures.
 These public figures include, Ethiopian Prime Minister Meles Zinawi, Eritrean President Isaisi Afewerki, President of South Sudan Silva Kiir, Late Palestinian President Yasser Arafat, the then Arab league Secretary Amr Moussa, Former President Hosni Mubarak, Former National Democratic Party Secretary for political committee Gamal Mubarak, and the then First Lady Suzan Mubarak.
 Other interviews include Sudanese President Omar Elbashir, former Sudanese president Elsadek Elmahdy and Libyan President Moamar Ghadafi.
-Lockerbie bomber Abdelbaset Ali al-Megrahi gave his first interview from behind bars to El Menawy.
+Lockerbie bomber Abdelbaset Ali al-Megrahi gave his first interview from behind bars to El-Menawy.

-El menawy has a number of investigative documentaries and articles on Gamat Islamia.
-Elmenawy also held the position of Managing Editor of Alsharq Alawsat in London, United Kingdom.
+El-Menawy has a number of investigative documentaries and articles on Gamat Islamia.
+El-Menawy also held the position of Managing Editor of Alsharq Alawsat in London, United Kingdom.
 He then moved to its office in Cairo, where he held the position of managing editor and headed the newspaper's office in Cairo.
-El menawy is a newspaper columnist.
+El-Menawy is a newspaper columnist.

 He wrote articles and opinion columns in Alahram newspaper and website, Alsharq Alawsat, Alahram Almasaay, in addition to Alahram Eleqtesady magazine.
-El menawy's books focuses mostly on how the aspects of politics and Islam join.
+El-Menawy's books focuses mostly on how the aspects of politics and Islam join.
 He is the author of “Copts, the church or the nation?” which defines the Copts role in the country.
 He also wrote “Raise the Ceiling” and “Unfinished Sentences” which views the Arab, Egyptian current political situation.

-El menawy is also the author of “Reformation of Gamat Islamia in Egypt, Witness to the Stop of Violence”.
+El-Menawy is also the author of “Reformation of Gamat Islamia in Egypt, Witness to the Stop of Violence”.
 This book follows the steps of Gamat leaders to change its direction away from violence.
 His next project in writing is a book on Aljihad group through interviews with its leaders inside and outside of prison.

-El menawy has special interest in political Islam and Arab affairs especially Sudan and Libya.
+El-Menawy has special interest in political Islam and Arab affairs especially Sudan and Libya.
 He was interviewed in different Arab Satellite channels as an expert in Arab politics.